-A very capable batch processing subsystem, which is completely compatible with the interactive environment, is supplied as standard software.
+An excellent batch processing subsystem, which is completely compatible with the interactive environment, is supplied as standard software.
 Command and CPL files created for execution in the interactive environment may be run without modification as batch jobs.

-Prime provides, as a part of standard system software, a set of disk-to-disk or disk-to-tape utilities which are among the best in the industry.
+Prime provides a set of disk-to-disk or disk-totape utilities as part of standard system software.
 For system backup, a special feature allows very fast disk-to-disk or disk-to-tape backup of complete disk volumes.